Develop a powerful higher education fundraising strategy with expert help.

 2. Understand your donor pool.

-Learning more about your university’s potential donors will help you create targeted outreach campaigns that appeal to your audience’s unique interests and motivations.
-The best way to understand your audience on a deeper level is to research your donor pool.
+Learning more about your university’s potential donors will help you create targeted outreach campaigns that appeal to your audience’s unique interests and motivations. he best way to understand your audience on a deeper level is to research your donor pool.

 The first step of the donor research process should be to conduct prospect research.
 Prospect research is the process of identifying donors who are most likely to give to your university based on their giving capacity and personal connection to your university.